 Now showing in Canberra, free

-First Australians: Gallery of Aboriginal and Torres Strait Islanders is the largest gallery at the National Museum of Australia.
+First Australians: Gallery of Aboriginal and Torres Strait Islander Peoples is the largest gallery at the National Museum of Australia.
 Many of the stories are told by Aboriginal and Torres Strait Islander people, who speak of diversity and connections, the strength and continuity of identities, and the central nature of spirituality in their lives.

 Welcome to country